rustwasm/wasm-bindgen/README.md

 * Imported types in a foreign module annotated with `#[wasm_bindgen]`
 * Borrowed exported structs (`&Foo` or `&mut Bar`)
 * The `JsValue` type and `&JsValue` (not mutable references)
+* Vectors and slices of supported integer types

 All of the above can also be returned except borrowed references.
 Strings are implemented with shim functions to copy data in/out of the Rust heap.
 That is, a